R4YLx/almi-uppstartslan/README.md

 ## Assignment

-- create a design for a made-up service called "Uppstartslån" for Almi with their [graphic profile](https://www.almi.se/om-almi/press/grafisk-profil/).
+- Create a design for a made-up service called "Uppstartslån" for Almi with their [graphic profile](https://www.almi.se/om-almi/press/grafisk-profil/).
-- starting from wireframe to a functional webpage.
+- Start with creating a wireframe and then make a functional webpage.
 - The made-up service should include three different loan alternatives with different terms.
 - Apply the concept of sales funnel on the webpage to visualize the customer journey.